auth0/repo-supervisor/README.md

 # Repo-supervisor

-Serverless tool that detects secrets and passwords in your pull requests - on file at a time.
+Serverless tool that detects secrets and passwords in your pull requests - one file at a time.

 [![Build Status](https://travis-ci.org/auth0/repo-supervisor.svg?branch=master)](https://travis-ci.org/auth0/repo-supervisor)